Rebel, the show—just like the character—comes with plenty of baggage.

 If you’re into fame and fortune, you know that building it is just half the battle.
-Keeping it—well, that’s something else again.
+Keeping it—well, that’s something else.
 And Lucious Lyon has a lot to keep.

-Life looks a lot different for Lucious 17 years later.
+Life looks a lot different for Lucious a couple of decades later.
 He doesn’t spit into the mic much these days.
 Now he owns the guys who are spitting into the mic.
-He’s rolled his rhymes into a massive music conglomerate called Empire Records, and he and his bank account look down from the mountaintop on everyone but Jay Z and Queen Bey—and he's looking to change that.
+He’s rolled his rhymes into a massive music conglomerate called Empire Records.
+He and his bank account look down from the mountaintop on everyone but Jay Z and Queen Bey.
+And he and Cookie—his recently un-incarcerated, force-of-nature wife—are looking to change that.

-That leaves Hakeem, the baby of the family.
-He’s got the raw chops to carry on Lucious’ legacy—at least on the days he’s not too hung over to spit—and he’s got the lifestyle down pat.
+Hakeem’s the baby of the family.
+He’s got the musical chops to carry on Lucious’ legacy—at least on the days he’s not too hung over—and he’s got the lifestyle down pat.
 But putting in the hard work needed to run a big company?
 Well, he’s about as motivated as a sun-loving basset hound with a bowl of drank nearby.

 Empire is a Dallas-like soap that boasts the superior acting talents of Oscar nominees Terrence Howard, Taraji P. Henson and Gabourey Sidibe.
 Created by Lee Daniels (director of The Butler) and Danny Strong (screenwriter for The Butler, as well as the final two Hunger Games movies), it has a plot pulled (in varying degrees) from Shakespeare’s King Lear and James Goldman’s The Lion in Winter.
 The vibe feels as lush and preening as a Kanye West track.

 But Empire also asks viewers to drink down a tall glass of sex, language and violence.
 Those things aren’t as pronounced or as oppressive as they are on premium cable, of course, but there’s not much TV-PG here, either.